scarletquasar/sonozap/README.md

 # Getting started

-The requirements to execute that project are:
+### Executing the application

+- There are some requirements before executing the project:
     - NodeJS
+    - pnpm
     - Turborepo
     - Docker (docker-compose)
     - Relay VSCode extension (optional)
     - GraphQL VSCode extension (optional)

+- A `.env` file in the project root is necessary in order to execute it.
+You can rename the pre-existing file `.env.example` file to `.env` and execute directly without problems.
+- After meeting all the requirements, run the command:
+    ```
+    npx turbo run dev
+    ```

+### Executing the migrations

+Currently, the migration process is being executed manually, this will change in the future.
+For now, there is need to access the self-hosted docker pgadmin instance (http://localhost:5050/browser/) and manually create the tables.
+The global schema can be accessed [here](./apps/backend/src/features/database/schema.ts).

 # Stack